 Debris generated from construction, demolition and land clearing, also known as CDL, can include materials such as wood, concrete, drywall, masonry, siding, roofing, structural metal, wire, insulation and asphalt.

-Visit King County's What Do I Do With...? site to find business that can recycle CDL.
+Visit King County's What Do I Do With...? site to find businesses that can recycle CDL.

 The Washington State Department of Ecology has the E-Cycle Washington program in place to provide responsible recycling of various electronics.